HL7/davinci-crd/input/pagecontent/cards.md

 If a CRD client submits a claim related to an order for which it has received a coverage-information extension for the coverage type associated with the claim, that claim **SHALL** include the `coverage-assertion-id` and, if applicable, the `satisfied-pa-id` in the X12 837 K3 segment.
 Further details about the specific location of each element will be available in the X12 specifications.
 These identifiers will provide the necessary context to allow the payer to respect any commitments made as part of the CRD call and also to link together CRD results and eventual claims for analytics purposes.
 <a name="FHIR-51420"> </a>
-<p class="modified-content">In some cases, multiple *coverage-information* extension repetitions may be added by the CRD server.
-This might represent different guidance for different coverages the service supports for the same patient or different expectations (related to coverage, prior auth, or additional information) for different billing codes, different qualifiers (e.g., in-network vs out-of-network), etc. If multiple extension repetitions are present, all repetitions referencing differing insurance (coverage-information.coverage) <b>SHALL</b> have distinct coverage-assertion-ids and satisfied-pa-ids, if present.
-Where multiple repetitions apply to the same coverage, they <b>MAY</b> have the same coverage-assertion-ids and satisfied-pa-ids (if present).
+<p class="modified-content" markdown="1">In some cases, multiple *coverage-information* extension repetitions may be added by the CRD server.
+This might represent different guidance for different coverages the service supports for the same patient or different expectations (related to coverage, prior auth, or additional information) for different billing codes, different qualifiers (e.g., in-network vs out-of-network), etc. If multiple extension repetitions are present, all repetitions referencing differing insurance (coverage-information.coverage) **SHALL** have distinct coverage-assertion-ids and satisfied-pa-ids, if present.
+Where multiple repetitions apply to the same coverage, they **MAY** have the same coverage-assertion-ids and satisfied-pa-ids (if present).
 It is possible that some repetitions for a coverage might have satisfied prior authorization with an ID, while others will not.</p>

 Systems **MAY** make calls related to orders even if there is already a coverage assertion recorded on the order.
 There is always the possibility that context has changed or new information available in the order will result in a new decision or additional guidance.
 The payer might also have other useful information not related to coverage or authorization.
 Information about the order or context might change between an initial `order-select` or `order-sign` and a subsequent `order-dispatch` or other hook invocation.

 However, payers **SHALL NOT** send a `systemAction` to update the order unless something is new.
 Payers **SHOULD** take into account the previous decision in deciding how much processing is necessary before returning a response.
 <a name="FHIR-50102"> </a>
-<p class="new-content">When returning a `systemAction` to update a resource with this response type, the resource content <b>SHALL NOT</b> make changes to any data elements other than adding or modifying coverage-information extensions</p>
+<p class="new-content" markdown="1">When returning a `systemAction` to update a resource with this response type, the resource content **SHALL NOT** make changes to any data elements other than adding or modifying coverage-information extensions</p>

 If a *coverage-information* extension indicates the need to collect additional information (via 'doc-needed'), the extension **SHOULD** include a reference to the questionnaire(s) to be completed.
 If the payer supports Da Vinci DTR, the indicated forms will be the ones completed within the DTR form filler.
 If no Questionnaires are specified, DTR will determine the needed forms itself.
-For systems that don't support DTR (e.g. because the coverage isn't subject to regulation mandating DTR), the indicated Questionnaire canonicals can be used to determine data to be gathered in some other (non-DTR) way.
+For systems that do not support DTR (e.g. because the coverage is not subject to regulation mandating DTR), the indicated Questionnaire canonicals can be used to determine data to be gathered in some other (non-DTR) way.
 <a name="FHIR-49830"> </a>
-<p class="modified-content">When a <i>coverage-information</i> response type indicates that additional clinical or patient documentation is needed and the CRD client supports DTR, CRD clients <b>SHALL</b> ensure that clinical users have an opportunity to launch their DTR solution as part of the current workflow.
-Where a <i>coverage-information</i> response indicates that additional administrative documentation is needed, CRD clients <b>SHOULD</b> allow clinical users to have an opportunity to launch their DTR solution but <b>SHOULD</b> make it clear that the information to be captured is non-clinical.</p>
+<p class="modified-content" markdown="1">When a _coverage-information_ response type indicates that additional clinical or patient documentation is needed and the CRD client supports DTR, CRD clients **SHALL** ensure that clinical users have an opportunity to launch their DTR solution as part of the current workflow.
+Where a _coverage-information_ response indicates that additional administrative documentation is needed, CRD clients **SHOULD** allow clinical users to have an opportunity to launch their DTR solution but **SHOULD** make it clear that the information to be captured is non-clinical.</p>

 NOTE: Launching DTR does not necessarily mean launching a SMART on FHIR application.
 Some CRD clients might incorporate DTR client functionality natively rather than using an app.
 <a name="FHIR-50006"> </a>
-<p class="modified-content">When invoking CRD, there may be situations where 'needed' information is not available.
+<p class="modified-content" markdown="1">When invoking CRD, there may be situations where 'needed' information is not available.
 For example, the date of birth might be 'unknown' and there might only be a subscriber id but not a member id.
 Alternatively, the payer may not be able to find a member with the specified identifier, the payer might want a location and none is provided, or the payer needs a diagnosis code, but the provided code is free text.
 In such situations, this is NOT considered an error with the CDS Hooks invocation.
 A successful response with a coverage-information system action is still necessary.</p>

 The CRD server **SHOULD** either prompt for the additional needed information using DTR or return a coverage-information extension indicating that the patient is not covered with a reason indicating the issue (e.g. the member could not be found/resolved).